jfcorugedo/design-patterns-java/docs/creational/Singleton.md

 # Concepts

+Ensure a class only has one instance, and provide a global point of access to it.

 * **Only one instance:** This pattern guarantees that only one instance of the given object will be created.

 * **Control:** In addition, it also guarantees the control of the resource.
 Only one entity knows how to create the object: the object itself.